 There are many different ways that people may play Kubb in their backyard, but the official rules for Kubb are as follows:

-- To toss the batons, you need to throw them underarm and stay within the throwing area.
+- To toss the batons, you need to throw them underarms and stay within the throwing area.

-- Each team will toss their baton towards the King to see who goes first.
+- Each team will toss their baton toward the King to see who goes first.
 The closest one will throw or toss first.